simplificator/simplificator-blog/README.md

 - `date`: the publication date in `YYYY-MM-DD` format.
 This is used in the permalink.
 - `language`: `en` or `de`.
 This is used to tell the browser and search engines which language is used, so that they don't need to guess.
 - `author`: your name :)
-- `summary`: a summary/abstract/teaser of the article.
-This can be displayed in search results or previews on social media.

 ### Images